Elizabeth Bacon Custer: Married life

 The next day the general thought I might rather not go with him than run the risk of such frights; but I well knew there was something far worse than fears for my own personal safety.
 It is infinitely worse to be left behind, a prey to all the horrors of imagining what may be happening to one we love.
 You eat your heart slowly out with such anxiety, and to endure such suspense is simply the hardest of all trials that come to the soldier's wife.

 — Elizabeth 'Libbie' Custer, from her first book Boots and Saddles, on her life and adventures with her husband.

 After the war, George reverted from his wartime rank of major general to his Regular Army rank of lieutenant colonel, although he did receive a brevet (honorary) promotion to major general which allowed him to wear the uniform and insignia of that rank.
 He was assigned to a series of dreary and unsatisfying assignments in Texas, Kansas, and the Dakota Territory.
-Life on the frontier outposts was difficult, and his career was plagued by problems including a court martial (brought about by his leaving the field to be with his wife).
+Life on the frontier outposts was difficult, and his career was plagued by problems including a court martial (brought about by his having left the field to be with his wife).

+After Custer took Mo-nah-se-tah, daughter of a Cheyenne chief as his concubine, Elizabeth managed to accept this relationship.
+Even as her letters suggest that she was not always opposing to share her husband with another woman.

 The 1876 campaign against the Sioux seemed like a chance for glory to George Armstrong Custer.
 The couple's final home together was at Fort Abraham Lincoln near what is now Bismarck, North Dakota.
 From there, the general led the Seventh Cavalry in pursuit of Sitting Bull, Crazy Horse and the Sioux and Northern Cheyenne who refused to be confined to the reservation system.

 Defender of her husband's legacy

-After her husband and 5 of the 12 companies of the 7th Cavalry were wiped out at the Battle of the Little Big Horn in June 1876, many in the press, Army, and government criticized him for blundering into a massacre.
+After her husband and 5 of the 12 companies of the 7th Cavalry were wiped out at the Battle of the Little Bighorn in June 1876, many in the press, Army, and government criticized him for having blundered into a massacre.
 President Ulysses S. Grant publicly blamed him for the disaster.
 Fearing that her husband would be made a scapegoat by history, Elizabeth Custer launched a one-woman campaign to rehabilitate her husband's image.
-Her assistance to Frederick Whittaker, the author of the first biography of George, helped enable the rapid production of the popular book, which praised George's career and set the tone for future biographers in the decades ahead.
+Her assistance to Frederick Whittaker, the author of the first biography of George, helped enable the rapid production of the popular book, which praised George's career and set the tone for future biographers in the decades that followed.